Faktatykki/tira-labra-markovjukebox/README.md

 ```

-**Week 3 note!**
+**Week 4 note!**

-The program is using 'GiantSteps.mid' as a training data and after executing there should be
+The program is using 'bourree.mid' as a training data and after executing there should be
-a file 'Testi.mid' which is the generated song based on Giant Steps.
+a file 'Testi.mid' which is the generated song based on Bach's Bourrée.

 ### Testing